 The problem may be twofold: You’re not looking in the right places, and you’re not saying the right things about your company.
 And if the only place you talk about how great it is to work at your hot tub store is in a job posting, you’re really in trouble.

-You must continually market your company to potential employees, regardless of whether you have current openings.
+What to Say You must continually market your company to potential employees, regardless of whether you have current openings.
 Here are some easy things you can do to make your hot tub store look like the best gig in town.

 Post pictures on social media of employees enjoying their job.
 Smiling faces behind the scenes not only catch the attention of potential new hires, but also endear customers to your brand.